Qveen Herby: 2017–2020: Long Live the Qveen

 In 2017, all of Karmin's social media was rebranded to Qveen Herby with a small preview stating "Karmin Is Dead, Long Live the Qveen."
 Heidemann formally announced her solo career as well as her debut extended play, EP 1.
 Although her husband, Nick Noonan, was still involved in the project, Heidemann noted that they felt that they could not release the extended play as Karmin as "There was that much happening sonically."
 Heidemann picked her stage name by combining "Qveen" a nickname given to her in college alongside "Herby" the mascot of the Nebraska Cornhuskers, later realizing that "Herby" means "Warrior".

 The music video for her first single "Busta Rhymes" was released on June 1, 2017, followed by the release of EP 1 a day later.
 The EP experienced fair success, peaking at No. 37 on the US Billboard Independent Albums Chart and No. 13 on the US Heatseekers Albums Chart.

 After the release of EP 1, Herby released her second extended play, EP 2, on December 1, 2017.
 Around the release of EP 2, Herby and DJ Audrey Napoleon launched their cosmetic business Qveen Studios with the makeup line inspired by songs on Qveen Herby's discography.

-Following the release of EP 1 and EP 2, Herby began releasing a series of extended plays.
-Starting with EP 3 and EP 4 released in 2018.
-EP 5, EP 6, and EP 7 being released in 2019.
+Following the release of EP 1 and EP 2, Herby began releasing a series of extended plays, starting with EP 3 and EP 4 released in 2018.
+EP 5, EP 6, and EP 7 were released in 2019.
 She has also released a live EP and a single album, The Vignettes and Tiny Piano.

-And lastly, EP 8 and EP 9 out in 2020.
+Lastly, EP 8 and EP 9 came out in 2020.
 Three of the EPs charted within Billboard charts in the US.
-Throughout in 2020, Herby revealed that EP 9 was considered to be the last EP.
-After the end of her EP era (in 2020), she began releasing droplets such as, "Alright" and "The Show", until the year was over.
+Throughout 2020, Qveen Herby revealed that EP 9 was considered to be the last EP.
+After the end of her EP era (in 2020), she began releasing droplets such as "Alright" and "The Show", until the year was over.